sourcegraph/about/handbook/ops/roles/director_business_operations.md

 - Conduct a comprehensive review of our business operations, including the metrics and goals we track, the data we collect, to systems we use, and the teams and projects we serve, and build a team growth roadmap.
   - Conduct interviews with the entire executive team to understand gaps and needs.
-- Work closely with and get to know our existing business operations and broader ops team.
+- Work closely with and get to know our existing business operations team members (as well as the broader ops team).
 - Go through an intensive training program on our product, our value propositions, our customers, our team, and our processes.
+- Get your hands dirty by jumping to help with at least one project (e.g. project management for our Campaigns product release, help our Customer Engineering team define key metrics and build reporting, collect market data to inform pricing for a few feature, etc.)
-- Take ownership of our internal and external reporting and our business operations team goals.
+- Take ownership of our internal and external reporting, as well as our business operations team goals.

 ### In the first 60 days you will…